Skip to main content

 Product Production Time

-Each product in your catalog can include an estimated production time.
+Each product in your catalog can include an estimated production time — you can also set lead time per product to account for advance prep.
 This is the time it takes you to produce one sell unit of that product.
 For a dozen decorated sugar cookies, that might be 90 minutes.
 For a loaf of sourdough, it might be 30 minutes.
 When a customer orders three dozen cookies, Knead multiplies the per-unit time (90 minutes) by the quantity (3) to get 270 minutes, or 4.5 hours.

 Accepted Orders